-In 1975 Steven Spielberg changed the face of modern cinema when he unleashed Jaws, the father of the modern blockbuster, but a twenty-five-foot man-eating shark was not the only monster Mister Spielberg is at least partially responsible for, as his film led to countless rip-offs that have populated cinemas for decades.
-Now some of these rip-offs dealt with killer sharks, such as Enzo G. Castellari’s laughable The Last Shark, and then we had Dino De Laurentiis Orca, which dealt with a vengeful killer whale, while William Girdler took Jaws onto land with his 1976 film Grizzly, an almost a carbon copy of Spielberg’s film only swapping the sea for the woods, but my favourite Jaws rip-off is Elliot Silversteins’s The Car.
+In 1975 Steven Spielberg changed the face of modern cinema when he unleashed Jaws, the father of the modern blockbuster.
+Still, a twenty-five-foot man-eating shark was not the only monster Mister Spielberg is at least partially responsible for as his film led to countless rip-offs that have populated cinemas for decades.
+Now, some of these rip-offs dealt with killer sharks, such as Enzo G. Castellari’s laughable The Last Shark.
+At the same time, William Girdler took the premise of Jaws onto land with his 1976 film Grizzly, an almost a carbon copy of Spielberg’s film only swapping the sea for the woods, but my favourite rip-off is Elliot Silversteins’s The Car.

 The premise for The Car is beautiful in its simplicity, a small town in Utah finds itself in the cross-hairs of a demonic car and only a small group of stalwart heroes have a chance to stop these four wheels of evil, and much like Jaws this film starts with a young couple out for some fun, but in this case biking not swimming.
 The Car mercilessly hounds the poor kids with its blaring horn a harbinger of death, but unlike Jaws, both the girl and the boy are killed with the girl being scraped against a stone railing and the boy being sent off a bridge to a spectacular 196 ft fall.